harrymac1972/weather-man/README.md

 The intent of this project is to have a weather app to check the climate of various cities.

-The user can search common cities with presents the current and five day forecast.
+The user can search common cities which presents the current and five day forecast.

 I learned from this project to remember to clear local storage as it may crash the app on a fresh start-up after coding was thought to be done.